monk-io/docs/_mkdocs/docs/features.md

 ### System Portability to Any Cloud Provider

 The Monk runtime natively runs on any Linux instance.
-You can create clusters spanning across any cloud or on-premise server while ensuring your template will stay portable.
+You can create clusters spanning across any cloud or on-premise server while ensuring your Kit will stay portable.

 ### Workload Healing on Container and Instance Level